“Soon, we lawyers won’t be needed anymore.”

 From Knowledge Work to Thinking Work

-What makes this new generation of AI so special isn’t that it “knows” laws or “finds” rulings.
+What makes this new generation of AI so special is not that it “knows” laws or “finds” rulings.

-The new thing is: It understands structures.
-It can logically connect contexts, compare suggestions, identify weaknesses—and at a speed no human could ever achieve.
+What’s new: It understands structures.
+It can logically connect relationships, compare suggestions, identify weaknesses—and at a speed no human could ever achieve.

-But that doesn’t mean lawyers are becoming obsolete.
+But that doesn’t mean lawyers will become obsolete.

 On the contrary.